Farsight’s Observatory is the largest purpose-built Alarm Receiving Centre (ARC) and Remote Video Receiving Centre (RVRC) in Europe.

 - An operator node per operator: Each operator has a set of monitors to view footage on.
 This allows them to focus on the sites they are monitoring; hugely improving alarm response speed and the operator’s ability to identify threats.

-- Up to ten operators working at once: With up to ten operators being able to monitor incoming alarms 24/7, 365 days a year, there is always someone ready to swiftly react to an incident.
-All of our security operators at the Observatory are vetted to BS 7858:2006 and have public space CCTV training and public space CCTV SIA licences.
+- Industry leading Alarm to Operator Ratio: With enough operators in place at any one time to be able to monitor incoming alarms 24/7, 365 days a year, there is always someone ready to swiftly react to an incident.
+All of our security operators at the Observatory are vetted to BS 7858:2019 – Screening of individuals working in a secure environment – Code of practice, have had public space CCTV training and hold SIA licences.

 - LED lighting: Lighting is a surprisingly important factor for alarm receiving centres.
 At the Observatory, the LED lighting, careful placement of lights and covered windows ensures that there is no glare on monitor screens, which would risk the operator missing crucial footage.
 In addition, the covered windows also prevent individuals from looking into the Observatory and viewing secure footage.